China's Toy Market

 China is a major toy producer.
-It is estimated that about 80% of all the toys produced worldwide are made in China.
-The main toy production and export bases are Guangdong, Jiangsu, Shanghai, Shandong, Zhejiang and Fujian.
-Among these six, Guangdong is the leader, with manufacturing activities centred around Shenzhen, Dongguan, Guangzhou, Shantou’s Chenghai, and Foshan.
-The bulk of toy exports are produced to OEM orders for foreign brands.
+An estimated 80% of all toys produced worldwide are made on the mainland.
+The primary toy production and export bases are Guangdong, Jiangsu, Shanghai, Shandong, Zhejiang and Fujian.
+Among these six, Guangdong is the leader, with manufacturing centred around Shenzhen, Dongguan, Guangzhou, Shantou’s Chenghai, and Foshan.
+The bulk of toy exports are produced for foreign brands on an OEM basis.

-While OEM remains the primary production mode in China’s toy industry, changes are taking place.
-Some Chinese toy makers are paying more attention to R&D. A number of key enterprises with their own proprietary IPR and brand names have emerged, such as Auldey, Lanmao, Goodbaby, Dove and Huawei.
-In the Pearl River Delta region, toy enterprises have also embarked on transformation and are gradually shifting their operations to other activities of the value chain like sales and marketing and product development.
+While OEM production remains dominant in China’s toy industry, changes are taking place.
+Some Chinese toy makers are paying more attention to R&D, while a number of key enterprises with their own proprietary IPR and brand names have emerged, such as Auldey, Lanmao, Goodbaby, Dove and Huawei.
+In the Pearl River Delta region, toy enterprises have also embarked on transformation and are gradually shifting operations up the value chain, increasing efforts in sales and marketing and product development.

 III.
 Sales Channels

-There are two main ways by which foreign brands break into the Chinese market – by appointing agents to assist in penetrating the market or by making a direct entry into the retail sector.
-The products offered by these foreign toy makers are essentially toys with high technology content like electronic toys, educational toys and game consoles, posing direct threats to the traditional toy market.
+There are two main ways for foreign brands to break into the Chinese market – by appointing agents or by making a direct entry into the retail sector.
+The products offered by foreign toy makers often have high technology content, such as electronic toys, educational toys and game consoles, posing a clear challenge to the traditional toy market.

 IV.
 Import and Trade Regulations

-China implements zero tariffs for toys from countries and regions enjoying the Most Favoured Nation status.
+China implements zero tariffs on toys from countries and regions enjoying the Most Favoured Nation status.

-On 1 December 2010, revisions were made on the implementation regulations of the China Compulsory Certification (“CCC”) scheme on six types of toys, namely children’s vehicles, battery-operated toys, projectile toys, dolls, plastic toys and metal toys.
-The revisions further clarify the relevant technical requirements of these types of toys and shorten the time limit for certification.
-The CCC toy standards govern the raw materials, structural design as well as the circuit design of toys in a bid to protect children’s safety when the toys are played with.
-The above products which have not been certified or do not carry the certification mark are not allowed to leave the factory, be sold in, imported to or used in other business activities in China.
+On 1 December 2010, revisions were made to the CCC scheme implementation regulations on six types of toys, namely children’s vehicles, battery-operated toys, projectile toys, dolls, plastic toys and metal toys.
+The revisions further clarify the relevant technical requirements for these types of toys and shorten the time limit for certification.
+The CCC toy standards govern toys’ raw materials, as well as structural and circuit design in a bid to protect children’s safety.
+The above products which have not been certified or do not carry a certification mark are not allowed to leave the factory, be sold in, imported to, or used in other business activities in China.

-To ensure the safety and quality of children’s toys and to protect the health and safety of children, the SAC has revised GB 6675-2003: National Technical Requirements for Toy Safety which was subsequently superseded and replaced by Parts 1 to 4 and 11 to 14 of GB 6675-2014: National Standard for Toy Safety.
-The requirements are mandatory and have come into force since 1 January 2016.
+To ensure the safety and quality of children’s toys and to protect children’s health and safety, the SAC has revised GB 6675-2003: National Technical Requirements for Toy Safety which was subsequently superseded and replaced by Parts 1 to 4 and 11 to 14 of GB 6675-2014: National Standard for Toy Safety.
+The requirements are mandatory and have been in force since 1 January 2016.